natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Calpe.md

 '''Ammo racks'''

-The ammunition is well placed just under the waterline, however, there's a large amount of ready-use ammo racks inside steel containers near all the main turrets, each of them with 40 rounds.
+The ammunition is well placed just under the waterline; however, there's a large amount of ready-use ammo racks inside steel containers near all the main turrets, each containing 40 rounds.
 It only takes a single direct hit with a powerful shell to cause major damage to the destroyer.

-If the players want to decrease the chances of this ammo to detonate, they can simply engage at will using the high rate of fire until all the ready-use ammo rack is spent.
+If players want to decrease the chances of this ammo detonating, they can simply engage at will using the high rate of fire until all the ready-use ammo rack is spent.

 === Mobility ===
 {{Specs-Fleet-Mobility}}